varocketry/guitar-mastery-hub/public/lessons/lesson_008_advanced_strumming_techniques.md

 **But here's what you CAN'T do yet:**

-❌ Play reggae (that signature offbeat "chick-chick" sound)
+âŒ Play reggae (that signature offbeat "chick-chick" sound)
-❌ Play rock with syncopation (the driving, edgy rhythm)
+âŒ Play rock with syncopation (the driving, edgy rhythm)
-❌ Switch between patterns within one song (verse → chorus variation)
+âŒ Switch between patterns within one song (verse → chorus variation)
-❌ Create dynamics (loud and soft, building energy)
+âŒ Create dynamics (loud and soft, building energy)

 **These aren't just "more patterns."**